 We next heard from Nikhil Thorat and Daniel Smilkov, Software Engineers at Google Brain who shared their work and the recent launch of Learning.js.
 ‘We announced a new ecosystem of libraries and tools which have 3 major use cases: to model directly in a browser, to import pre-trained models for inference, and also import retained models.
 There’s the core API and the layer API, and we have automatic tools that allow you to take pre-trained models to automatically run in the browser’.
 The duo showed us a video demonstration on how they trained their model on 400 images to work in a game like scavenger hunt.
 This was done on a web browser and has huge potential for real-world applications from industries such as healthcare, to gaming.

 As the sessions continued, the RE•WORK team were busy behind the scenes recording expert interviews with some of the speakers.
 We were fortunate enough to sit down with Anoop Deoras, Lead Researcher at Netflix who was explaining how Netflix are using both shallow and latent models for search recommendation.
 Anoop is currently working at the intersection of deep learning, natural language processing and recommender systems and shared with us how they relate to traditional collaborative filtering techniques.
-The interview will be available online post-event, and you can register your interest in receiving the videos here.
+The interview will be available online post-event, and you can view the videos here.

 Other presentation highlights: